arnhemcr/financial/README.md

 ## Program translate

-Translate [filters] transaction records from a CSV account statement to a standard format.
+Translate [filters] transactions from records in a CSV account statement to a standard format.

-The input CSV record format is configured by an [XML] file, which sets the number and position of fields in the record and the date layout.
+The format of the input CSV record is configured by an [XML] file, which contains the record's number and position of fields and its date layout.
 The output format for a transaction is either
 [Ledger] journal entry or this module's CSV record.

-For more information and examples to try, run `go doc` in the translate directory.
+For more information and examples, see `go doc` in the translate directory.

 ## Package transaction